 Collagen is crucial to supple skin.
 It’s the skin’s structural net that makes skin resilient, strong + elastic, ensuring healthy, plump looking skin.

-Sadly collagen begins to deplete as young as age 20.
+Collagen begins to deplete as young as around 20 years old!
 Add to that poor diet, sun exposure, smoking + environmental, emotional or physical stress + a person’s skin can become thinner + more fragile as cellular structures weaken or turn sluggish.

 - Diet is the most vital step in promoting healthy collagen.
-Begin by eating foods rich in protein - legumes, nuts + wholegrains.
-Foods containing beta-carotene can also help - pumpkin, carrots, spinach + parsley.
-Vitamin C supports the process of collagen formation so munch on broccoli, berries + fruit.
+Eat foods rich in protein - legumes, nuts + wholegrains.
+Beta-carotene also helps - pumpkin, carrots, spinach + parsley.
+Vitamin C supports the process of collagen formation, so munch on broccoli, berries + fruit.
 Beans, cabbage + garlic are rich in sulphur to help maintain skin integrity.
-Almonds + walnuts are also foods that work from within to improve your skin's health.
+Almonds + walnuts also work from within to improve your skin's health.

-- Massage stimulates collagen production + strengthens muscle memory.
+- Massage helps stimulate collagen production + strengthens muscle memory.
 With regular stimulation you can lift, tone + tighten your skin + boost blood circulation.
-Massage your face when you apply your products, using light, upward movements.
-Never drag your skin.
-This is your chance to give yourself some extra love.
+Massage your face when you apply your moisturiser using light, upward movements.
+Never drag your skin!
+Take your time.
+This is the chance to give your skin some love.

 - Hydration.
-Keeping your skin hydrated with water, plant foods + hydrating skin care is possibly the easiest way to boost collagen.
-The more hydrated your skin is, the better environment is created for collagen to thrive.
-Try our Sanctia spritz for a hydration boost.
-This lovely rose floral water is packed with nutrients such as gotu kola, guava + nettle root extracts with flower essences to relax your mood.
-Our face moisturisers also contain natural hydration (floral waters, extracts + oils).
+Keeping your skin hydrated with water, a diet rich in plant foods + hydrating skin care is possibly the easiest way to boost collagen.
+The more hydrated your skin is, the better the environment is for collagen to thrive.
+Try a spritz, either Desert Rain or Sanctia, for a hydration boost.
+Packed with flower essences, spritzing relaxes your mood.
+Our face moisturisers also contain natural hydration... floral waters, native extracts + oils.

-- Natural skincare.
-Skincare made with chemicals sits on the top of the skin + doesn’t allow nutrients + actives to penetrate.
+- Skincare made with chemicals sits on the top of the skin + doesn’t allow nutrients to penetrate.
 All the goodness is counter-acted by the chemical irritants.
-If you want to maintain the longevity of your skin, natural products contain the vitamins, proteins, actives + nutrients your skin requires without the glycols + silicones that come from the petrochemical industry.
+If you want to maintain the longevity of your skin, natural products contain the vitamins, proteins + actives your skin requires without the glycols + silicones that come from the chemical industry.

 Natural plant, nut + seed oils contain amino acids which is why we use them in all our products.
-Hemp seed for instance contains all 20 known amino acids including the 9 essential amino acids our bodies can’t produce.
-Pure essential oils also contain a variety of amino acids.
+Hemp seed for instance contains all twenty known amino acids including the nine essential amino acids our bodies can’t produce.
+Pure essential oils also contain amino acids.